jakebgold/schoolhouserock/README.md

 # schoolhouserock
-This Word macro converts Word 'track changes' into text decoration so it's printable.
+This Word macro converts Word 'track changes' and LIS bill text into text decoration so it's printable.
 Useful for turning bill drafts with tracked changes into more readable PDFs.

 ## How to install
 Microsoft Word => Tools => Macros => '+' symbol => Type 'SchoolHouseRock' in the top bar => Paste in this code.